-We have been in artistic collaboration since 1989 when we first met in Seattle WA.
-In 1996, we relocated to Berkeley CA where we established Vertical Pool Productions to explore our solo and joint projects while collaborating with others.
-After nineteen prolific years of film and music production, we moved to Portland OR to develop and manifest our vision of experimental theatre while also pursuing our musical collaborations as bird&wolf.
-In March of 2020, we premiered our feature art film, "The Vanishing Field" and are currently in production for our next one, "The Alchemy of Sulphur" (2021).
+Antero and Sylvi have been in artistic collaboration since 1989 when they first met in Seattle WA.
+In 1996, they relocated to Berkeley CA where they established Vertical Pool Productions for their solo and joint projects while collaborating with others.
+In 2015, after nineteen prolific years of film and music production, they relocated to Portland OR to develop and stage a series of experimental theatre works, while initiating their new musical project, bird&wolf.
+In 2020, they returned to cinema with their feature art film, "The Vanishing Field" and a year later with "The Alchemy of Sulphur" (2021; 109 min.).
+They are currently in preproduction for their next feature, "Circuit 9" (late 2022).

 After extensive training in classical piano, Sylvi turned to painting and between 1976-93, her art was shown in galleries in the U.S. and Europe.
 In 1989, she began her journey into ambient/industrial electronic music and in 1995, she started singing.
 These elements led to the development of soundtracks for many dance, theatre and cinema projects.
 Sylvi has composed and recorded the soundtracks for most of Antero's films and theatre works.
 In 1996, she designed and published "The Vertical Oracle" (a neo-Tarot deck) and starred in "Lily in Limbo", a 27-minute poetry film she created with Antero.
 Her music CDs include "Too Near the Ghosts", "Dream of the Blue Moth", "Under a Shipwrecked Moon", "A Hundred Birds", "Vessel", "Flamingos" and "The Book of Jane".
 Sylvi's extensive experience with the group ritual dynamics of ParaTheatrical ReSearch (since 1998) informs her embodied voice methods as a singer.
 She has acted in many of Antero's films and is currently recording and performing their original songs as bird&wolf, as well as her own music and songs.